Medicare Supplement FAQ

 A Medicare Supplement plan pays benefits for services after Medicare pays their portion.

-Stanford offers two Medicare Supplement plans:
+Stanford offers 1 Medicare Supplement plan:

-• Blue Shield Retiree Plan, available worldwide
+Blue Shield Retiree Plan, available worldwide

 Medicare Supplement plans work like a PPO; you can seek services from any licensed provider.
 However, if your doctor is in your medical plan’s network and accepts payment from Medicare, your costs will be lower.

 Yes.
 You must be enrolled in both Medicare Part A and B to enroll in any of the options.
+You are also responsible for making your monthly Medicare payments as well as any Stanford health plan payments in order to maintain your health coverage.

 To get information about signing up for Medicare Part A and B, contact the Social Security Administration at http://www.ssa.gov or (800) 772-1213 approximately three months before age 65 or within three months before you retire.